-- 5. Check rinse aid.
+5. Check rinse aid.
 If the indicator on its plug glows bright red, refill the rinse aid dispenser with liquid rinse aid.
-Make sure you then refit the rinse aid plug back into its original position, by rotating the plug back into an upright position. - 6.
-Select wash.
-Power the dishwasher on then select wash program.
+Make sure you then refit the rinse aid plug back into its original position, by rotating the plug back into an upright position.

-- 7. Start wash or set Delay start.
-Ensure drawer is closed. - To start wash: Press the Start/Pause button. - To set delay start: Press and hold the Start/Pause button to enter delay start, then press and hold the Start/Pause button again to increase the delay start time.
+- 6. Select wash.
+Press the Fast Forward button to select a wash program. - 7.
+Start wash or set Delay start. - To start wash: Press the Start button and close the drawer. - To set delay start: Press and hold the Start button to set the delay start time, then close the drawer.
+Each tone indicates a 1 hour delay.